WHS issue resolution

 Unresolved issues

-A request for an inspector’s involvement does not prevent a worker from ceasing unsafe work, or a trained Health and Safety Representatives from either directing the cessation of work or issuing a provisional improvement notice (PIN).
+A request for an inspector’s involvement does not prevent a worker from ceasing unsafe work, or trained Health and Safety Representatives from either directing the cessation of work or issuing a provisional improvement notice (PIN).

 Resolution procedures